aixigo/hal-http-client/README.md

 ```

 The method `hal.thenFollowAll` basically works the same, only that it expects to find an array of relations to follow on the given resource and return all results again as an array.

+From here on you should consult the [API doc](docs/api/hal-http-client.md) to have a look at all the other APIs available on the _hal-http-client_.